microsoft/vscode-dev-azure/README.md

 <img width="680" alt="Image" src="https://github.com/user-attachments/assets/c0477392-0d98-49e6-a258-2c50be8a036b" />

 After signing in and selecting a tenant (if required), you'll start connecting to an Azure Cloud Shell instance.
-If at this point you see an error saying "No subscription found with Cloud Shell feature registered." it means you haven't been granted access to the private preview.
+If at this point you see an error saying "Access denied.
+Account and tenant don't contain an allowed subscription." it means you haven't been granted access to the private preview.
 If you see this error and believe it's a mistake, please file an issue and label it as a product access bug.

 ## Known Issues and Limitations